 and the Central Virginia seismic Zone is shown in pink.

 The exact mechanisms of Virginia’s earthquakes are not clearly understood.
 The Piedmont has been assembled piece-by-piece through geologic time and is laced with numerous faults of varying ages.
 Residual stress may cause these faults to reactivate on occasion, but patterns are unclear.
 The Giles County seismic zone may be associated with the Narrows Fault, the Saltville Fault, and/or an extension of the Holston Valley Fault, or all three.
 These faults trend toward eastern Tennessee, which is one of the most seismically active areas in the continental U.S.

 The Virginia Tech Seismological Observatory (VTSO) is one of the primary sources for data on seismic activity in the central East Coast.
-In 1963, as part of the worldwide program, seismometers were installed at Blacksburg, and in 1977 several more seismometers were stationed in the Commonwealth and operated by the Virginia Division of Geology and Mineral Resources.
-Along with other southeastern regional seismic networks and the U.S. National Seismic Network, VTSO contributes to seismic hazard assessment in the southeastern United States and compiles a Southeastern U.S. Earthquake Catalog.
-Since 2004, the National Science Foundation has funded a project called Earthscope, placing an array of hundreds of seismometers on a leapfrog rotation across the entire U.S.
+In 1963, as part of the worldwide program, seismometers were installed at Blacksburg.
+In 1977, several more seismometers were stationed in the Commonwealth and operated by the Virginia Division of Geology and Mineral Resources.
+Along with the Center for Earthquake Research and Information (CERI) and the U.S. National Seismic Network, VTSO contributes to seismic hazard assessment in the southeastern United States and compiles a Southeastern U.S. Earthquake Catalog.

 Bollinger, G. A, 1978, Seismic Hazard in Virginia: Virginia Minerals, Vol. 24, no. 4.